kubernetes/website/content/en/docs/tasks/administer-cluster/limit-storage-consumption.md

 <!-- overview -->

-This example demonstrates an easy way to limit the amount of storage consumed in a namespace.
+This example demonstrates an straightforward way to limit the amount of storage consumed in a namespace.

 The following resources are used in the demonstration: [ResourceQuota](/docs/concepts/policy/resource-quotas/), [LimitRange](/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/),